onepersonhere/resume/README.md

 And the rest is history...
 ```
 ## EXPERIENCE
+### 2021 – 2021
+### HEALTHCARE ASSISTANT, MINMED GROUP PTE LTD
+- Technical skills in operating databases.
+- Interaction with patients for registering for COVID-19 Vaccines.

 ### 2019 – 2021
 ### SIGNAL OPERATOR, SINGAPORE ARMED FORCES
 - Technical skills in organizing presentations for important events.